Skip to content

 • Reporting and Analytics Work: Saved searches, financial reports, KPI scorecards, dashboards, and exception reporting can add effort when they require custom formulas, cross-record logic, or role-specific business output.
 NetSuite documents saved searches, dashboards, KPIs, and SuiteAnalytics reporting as distinct reporting capabilities used for real-time visibility.

-#5) NetSuite Support, Training, And Ongoing Administration
+#5) NetSuite Support (ACS), Training, And Ongoing Expenses

 NetSuite's total cost of ownership continues after go-live through subscription renewal, administration, enhancement work, release testing, and recurring training.
 A first-year budget that covers software and implementation but omits operating support will understate the real cost of running the NetSuite ERP and CRM system.
 That operating cost rises further when internal teams depend on outside help for saved searches, dashboard changes, role updates, integration support, or new process requests.
 NetSuite delivers two releases a year through automatic updates, which makes post-go-live testing and change validation an ongoing operational responsibility, not a one-time project task.